d-pug/python_basics/README.md

 Mapping types are data types used to associate keys and values.
 Dictionaries are the only built-in mapping type, but others can be found in the `collections` module, such as `deafultdict`, `OrderedDict`, `Counter`, etc.

 Dictionaries are a type of collection in Python.
 It has keys and values, where a key is analogous to the index.
 To create a dictionary, we use curly brackets: `{}`.
 The keys have to be immutable and unique (since they act as an index), but the values can be immutable, mutable, and duplicates.
 Each key and value pair is separated by a comma.
-Let's make a dictionary!
+One of the strengths of dictionaries is that they are known to be really efficient for data storage and manipulation.
+If you're working with a lot of data at once and need something to run quickly, a dictionary is a good way to go Let's make a dictionary!

 ```
 # Make our first dictionary